iszczesniak/cpp/unique_ptr/index.md

 * *not thread-safe*: they should be carefully used in a multithreaded program.

-There is also deprecated `std::auto_ptr` -- don't use it.
+There is also deprecated type `std::auto_ptr` -- don't use it.

 \end{frame}